shinjiDev/toonsharp/README.md

 ## ⚡ Performance

-ToonSharp is optimized for high performance.
+ToonSharp is optimized for high performance using **parallel processing** and **Span<T>** optimizations.
+The library automatically uses parallel processing for large datasets (tables with 50+ rows, arrays with 200+ items) and leverages `Span<T>` for zero-allocation string operations, significantly reducing memory allocations and improving throughput.

 The following benchmarks were executed on **.NET 9.0** with BenchmarkDotNet:

 ### Performance Results